, , , ,

 Measurement Architecture

-Reliable CRO requires event tracking, cross-domain measurement, and consistent attribution frameworks that reflect real user journeys.
+Reliable CRO requires event tracking, cross-domain measurement, and consistent conversion audit framework that reflects real user journeys.

 Continuous Experimentation